mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### HTTP(S)_proxy variables missing from CAPA pods (COPS-7158)

-When deploying a 2.1.1 Konvoy cluster, the local environment variables for http_proxy, https_proxy and no_proxy were not propagated to CAPI/CAPI provider pods outside the kube-system namespace, which lead to timeouts in the capa pod.
+When deploying a 2.1.1 Konvoy cluster, the local environment variables for http_proxy, https_proxy and no_proxy were not propagated to CAPI/CAPI provider pods outside the kube-system namespace, which lead to timeouts in the CAPA pod.

 ### The Nvidia addon fails to recognize nodes with GPU when GPUs are scarce (COPS-7142)

-In DKP 2.x, Nvidia fails to differentiate between nodes with and without a GPU, mistakenly deploying the Nvidia driver ahd DCGM exporter to every worker node in the cluster.
+In DKP 2.x, Nvidia fails to differentiate between nodes with and without a GPU, mistakenly deploying the Nvidia driver and DCGM exporter to every worker node in the cluster.

 ### Minio CVE-2021-21287 (COPS-7134)